 Another reason to run a mile from anybody offering advice on NLP that hasn’t had extensive training, and by that I don’t mean a weekend course that dishes out a diploma at the end of it.

 Sorry, I almost shot off on another rant there ;-)

 If you want to help ease general anxiety then start meditating, exercising and maybe even take up Yoga.

-In fact if you click on the link you can grab a free ebook on meditation for beginners and dealing with fears.
+In fact if you click on the read my in-depth post on meditation for beginners and dealing with fears.

 Note: Watch this space for a cool guest post I have got coming up next called From Xanax To Zen written by a therapist who specializes in such things.

 It’s awesome and has lots of swearing and cultural references that are totally lost on me!
 So be sure to either sign up half way down the left side var or pop back on Sunday/Monday.

 Another Note: If you are on meds for anxiety, do not spend the money you’d normal use for your prescription to buy a yoga mat before speaking with your doctor.

 Image: ‘The Goalkeepers Fear of The Dentist’ Courtesy of Eric